Incode-Technologies-Example-Repos/typescript-samples/angular-sample/README.md

 npm run start
 ```

-After running the above the app will launch in the web browser.
+After running the above commands, the app will launch inside a web browser.
 After it has launched, run the below NGROK command to create a publically accessible HTTPS URL to use for testing.

 ``` ngrok http 4200 ```